 |Prince Rupert City Council comes together tonight |

-Public presentations and the release of the 2017 Statement of Financial Information make for the main focus of this evening's City Council session, with a few other items for the Agenda making for the business to attend to on the night.
+Public presentations and the release of the 2017 Audited Financial Statements make for the main focus of this evening's City Council session, with an Agenda of little other business to attend to on the night.

 Council has chosen to close the doors for the following criteria: 90.1 (k) negotiations and related discussions respecting the proposed provision of a municipal service that are at their preliminary stages and that, in the view of the council, could reasonably be expected to harm the interests of the municipality if they were held in public.

 The Agenda for the Regular Council session, can be accessed here.

 Adoption of Agenda and Past minutes -- Mayor Brain will review the agenda for the evening and Council will adopt the minutes of past meetings.

 Petitions and Delegations -- Kristi Farrell, Opa Sushi, Chris Armstrong, CityWest; and Karen Sawatzky TD Bank -- Recruitment and Retention Prince Rupert and Port Edward -- The group will pick up on a theme that Council has reviewed in recent weeks about employers and the challenges of finding employees

 Cow Bay Marine Manager Robin Beattie-- Re: Cow Bay Marina Public Kayak float --An update on the latest addition to the Cow Bay Dock.